 Local divers have known about Ginnie Springs for years, as it’s considered a paradise for open water and cave divers who want to explore 30,000 feet of passageway in the Devil’s Eye/Ear system.
 While it’s famed as a cave diving spot, Ginnie Springs is also the perfect spot for an outdoor adventure with some of the clearest springs in the state.
 From tubing to snorkeling, this picturesque spring produces nearly 80 million gallons of water daily and is the ideal place to spend a sunny afternoon canoeing up a river, exploring scenic nature trails and setting up a picnic.

-The Venetian Pool in Coral Gables isn’t like your usual public swimming hole, as this historic haven is the largest freshwater swimming pool in the United States.
+A top swimming hole in Florida, the Venetian Pool in Coral Gables isn’t like your usual public swimming spot, as this historic haven is the largest freshwater swimming pool in the United States.
 Dating back to 1923, its spring-fed waters will cool you off, while kids will enjoy exploring the cascading waterfalls and cave-like grottos.
 Perfect for a hot summer day, this National Register of Historic Places landmark also has picnic tables where you can set up an outdoor lunch.

 Sanibel Island is the “Seashell Capital of the World”, offering visitors a chance to collect colorful treasures that have washed up on the shore.
 People travel from across the globe to scour the beaches each morning for unique pieces, showcasing the famous bent-at-the-waist “Sanibel Stoop”.
 See if you can find pastel coquinas, conch shells, lightning whelk shells, or sand dollar shells, with low tide typically the perfect time to hunt.
-Make sure to bring a bucket or net bag to save your favorite discoveries.
-Aside from its shell reputation, the area’s small-town charm and laid-back setting is the perfect getaway for nature lovers.
+When you visit this top destination for shelling, be sure to bring a bucket or net bag to save your favorite discoveries.
+Aside from its shell reputation, the area’s small-town charm and the laid-back setting is the perfect getaway for nature lovers.

 Ready to catch your dinner?
 Fishing enthusiasts claim Key Largo is not only the most beautiful place to fish in Florida but also the best.
 An exciting destination for anglers, this sunny spot offers a colorful variety of fish to reel in, including bonefish, tarpon and snook.
 You’re spoiled for choice in not only its idyllic surroundings but the number of expansive flats and mangrove forests to choose from, including reef and offshore fishing.
 Hire a charter for deep-sea fishing or venture out on your own for a tranquil day out on the water.